ruuda/squiller/docs/annotating-queries.md

 In this example the fields are `name: str`, `email: str`, and `karma: i32`.

-When using struct types, every column that the query selects, should have a type annotation, because Querybinder generates code that reads the columns by index.
+When using struct types, every column that the query selects, should have a type annotation, because Squiller generates code that reads the columns by index.
-Querybinder does not verify that every column is annotated, because it does not do the advanced parsing of the query that would be necessary for this.
+Squiller does not verify that every column is annotated, because it does not do the advanced parsing of the query that would be necessary for this.

 Every comment between the `@query` marker and the terminating `;` that starts